Investigate how DNA sequence, temperature, and pH interact with the double helix!

 Notes:

 - See resources below to download the teacher's guide and student guide for this lab.
-Contact team @ Southern Biological for answers key.
+Contact Southern Biological for answers key.

 - These DNA samples require refrigerated storage (4 degrees), which will keep them stable for 6 months.